“I am body beautiful”: The most bodacious body positive movies

 Girls Trip (2017)

 You only need to look at a flaming trash can of a movie like I Feel Pretty to understand that Hollywood still has a long way to go in understanding what body positivity is and how it can be utilized on screen in a gratifying non-cringeworthy manner.
-It’s something that Girls Trip does exceedingly well and with little or no fanfare, with all four leading ladies (Jada Pinkett Smith, Queen Latifah, Regina Hall, and Tiffany Haddish) rocking different body types and owning their respective sizes.
+It’s something that Girls Trip does exceedingly well and with little to no fanfare, with all four leading ladies (Jada Pinkett Smith, Queen Latifah, Regina Hall, and Tiffany Haddish) rocking different body types and owning their respective sizes.

 At no point are there any jokes about how tall Latifah is compared to the diminutive Smith or regarding the bodacious curves of Hall or Haddish – these ladies are simply allowed to be and it’s refreshing as hell.